Additional Configuration (Optional)

 #SM and SHARP Aggregation Manager logs, running in the scope of UFM).
 Size may be specified in bytes (default),

-#kilobytes (for example: 100k), or megabytes (for example: 10M). if not specified logs will be rotated once a day.
+#kilobytes (for example: 100k), or megabytes (for exapmle: 10M). if not specified logs will be rotated once a day.

 max_size = 3